 Sample Authorization Letter

-The letter below is an authorization letter to enable your proxy to access your medical documents from the hospital.
+The letter below is used to enable your proxy to access your medical documents from the hospital.

 Sincerely,